If you want to find your niche online but you have been struggling with the practical side of how to find a niche…

 Border collie colors – I know from having my own pedigree dog that they come in a variety of colours.
 With 720 US searches per month and a KC of 30, it’s definitely something a user would expect to find on our site.

-I really like the – White & Grey Dog WordPress Theme by Mercury, which costs $63 for a single site licence.
-However you could go with any clean theme, free or paid to begin with.
+I really like the – White & Grey Dog WordPress Theme by Mercury, which is now discontinued but take a look to see the style.
+You could also go with any clean theme, free or paid to begin with.

 Our main keyword “Border Collie Training” would form the bulk of our homepage.